 PracticalsOnce every week there is a computing lab, which lasts 1hr 15min.
 Here you will learn how to code R, a language that’s extremely useful and widely applied in academia for statistical analysis.
-It is very much worth going to the labs as there are demonstrators there who are very experienced who will help you.
-Sometimes R won’t run as you expect and it is useful for another person to look at it and find mistakes you might have missed.
+The main reason to attend the lab sessions is to get help from demonstrators.
+Sometimes R won’t run as you’d like, and so it is useful to get an extra pair of eyes reading your code.
 That being said, most practical leaders (who are usually the lecturers of that block), especially during Lent and Easter, upload yellow answer sheets to the practicals on Moodle the day afterwards so you can check your own answers later.
 You have 3 assessed practicals altogether.
 One is done at the end of Michaelmas, another at the end of Lent and a third at the start of Easter term.
 The first two are both worth 8% and the final one is worth 4%.
 The second practical is notably more advanced than the first.
 Overall, the labs in Michaelmas are fairly straightforward and grow progressively more complex during Lent and Easter.

 - Video tutorials for matrices – https://www.youtube.com/watch?v=fNk_zzaMoSs

 - Video tutorials for Taylor series – https://www.youtube.com/watch?v=3d6DsjIBzJ4&feature=youtu.be